 Meanwhile, halve, peel and chop the onion into small pieces.
 Halve the pepper, discard the core and seeds then roughly chop.

 Heat a splash of oil in a frying pan on medium-high heat.
 Add the beef mince and cook until browned, 4-5 mins.
 Break it up with a wooden spoon as it cooks.
 Add the pepper and onion to the beef, stir together and cook until the veggies are soft, 5-7 mins.
 Add a pinch of salt and pepper.
-While the veggies cook, remove the ends from the carrot and coarsely grate (no need to peel!).
+While the veggies cook, trim the carrot and coarsely grate (no need to peel).
 Stir into the pan once the other veggies are soft.

-Add the Central American spice mix into the beef mixture and cook for 1 minute.
-Pour in the water (see ingredients for amount) and chopped tomatoes.
-Stir in the stock powder, bring to the boil, then reduce the heat to medium.
-Allow to simmer and thicken until there is almost no liquid left, about 15 min
+Stir the central American spice mix into the pan and cook for 1 minute.
+Pour in the chopped tomatoes and water (see ingredients for amount).
+Stir in the stock powder, bring to the boil then reduce the heat to medium.
+Allow to simmer and thicken until there is almost no liquid left, about 10-15 mins.

-Finely chop the coriander (stalks and all).
-Halve the avocado lengthways and twist apart.
-Remove the stone and slip a spoon around the edge of the flesh to pop it out of its skin.
-Put in a mixing bowl.
+While the sauce is bubbling away, finely chop the coriander (stalks and all).
+Slice lengthways into the avocado.
+Once you reach the stone turn the avocado around to cut it in half.
+Twist each half and pull it apart.
+Remove the stone then scoop out the insides into a bowl.
 Halve the lime and add a squeeze of juice from half of it, along with a pinch of salt and pepper, to the avocado.
 Mash with a fork until smooth.
 Taste and add more salt, pepper and lime juice if required.
-Grate the cheddar cheese.
+Grate the cheese.